 Development time of eggs was similar on both prey and pollen items at 35 °C (K = 0.808, P = 0.668).
-For larvae and protonymphs, no difference between the developmental periods was observed at 15 °C (F = 3.215, P = 0.053 and F = 0.820, P = 0.449, respectively) and 30 °C (F = 2.600, P = 0.089 and F = 1.101, P = 0.344, respectively).
-For deutonymphs, the statistical test showed the same trend at 25 °C (F = 1.662, P = 0.205), whereas the developmental time for females was similar on prey and pollen at 30 °C and 35 °C (F = 0.054, P = 0.947 and F = 0.962, P = 0.392, respectively).
-Finally, no effect of food diets on the development of adult males was observed at 20 and 35 °C (K = 4.388, P = 0.111 and K = 2.277, P = 0.320, respectively) (Table 2).
+For larvae and protonymphs, no difference between the average periods was observed at 15 °C (F = 3.215, P = 0.053 and F = 0.820, P = 0.449, respectively) and 30 °C (F = 2.600, P = 0.089 and F = 1.101, P = 0.344, respectively), the same trend occurs at 25 °C for deutonymphs (F = 1.662, P = 0.205), whereas the developmental time for females was similar on prey and pollen at 30 °C and 35 °C (F = 0.054, P = 0.947 and F = 0.962, P = 0.392, respectively).
+For both sexes, no effect of the food diet was observed on the development of adult males, below 25 °C (K = 4.388, P = 0.111 and K = 2.277, P = 0.320, respectively), while adult females can develop as the same time on all foods tested at high temperatures (Table 2).

-Results of the reproduction parameters of T. (T.) setubali are presented in Table 4.
+The mean values of the reproduction parameters with error types associated are presented in Table 4.
 Overall, both temperature and food diet influenced significantly the reproduction parameters, especially, the oviposition period, longevity, and daily fecundity, but not the total fecundity and sex ration (P > 0.05).
 However, no significant difference among the food diets tested, which lead to similar values of preoviposition and postoviposition at all temperatures, except for 25 °C (K = 25.616, P < 0.0001 and K = 14.945, P = 0.001, respectively).
 In the same way, the oviposition period of predator females feeding on prey and pollen items was similar at temperature ranged from 15 to 30 °C with the alone except when the temperature rises to 35 °C (K = 8.270, P = 0.016).
 On another side, predator females had a different oviposition activity, females tend only to lay a similar total number of eggs at 20 °C (F = 0.411, P = 0.666) with similar daily number at 15 and 20 °C (K = 2.910, P = 0.233 and K = 0.001, P = 0.999) (Table 4).